 Six people appear in court over assault in Tullamore

-Six people have been remanded on bail in relation to an assault in Tullamore, Co Offaly last week.
+Six people were been remanded on bail this week in relation to an assault in Tullamore, Co Offaly last week.

-The four men and two women appeared before a sitting of Portlaoise District Court today.
+The four men and two women appeared before a sitting of Portlaoise District Court on Tuesday.

 All six faced a single charge of assaulting Patrick McGinley at Arden View in Tullamore on Wednesday, July 6 last.